Next:

-The ATmega48/168 used on the Orangutan LV-168 and the Baby Orangutan B has two eight-bit timers: Timer0 and Timer2.
+The ATmega48/168/328P used on all four controllers discussed in this app note has two eight-bit timers: Timer0 and Timer2.
 Each of these timers has two PWM output pins.
 The Timer0 PWM output pins are OC0A on PD6 and OC0B on PD5; these are the control lines for motor 1.
 The Timer2 PWM output pins are OC2A on PB3 and OC2B on PD3; these are the control lines for motor 2.
-Our general motor control strategy will be as follows:
+Our general motor control strategy is as follows:

 This is accomplished by setting the Timer/Counter Control Registers (TCCRxx) to select the appropriate timer mode and timer clock (note that these registers are defined in <avr/io.h>, so you must first include this before the code below will work):